-UI Elements Description Error Contains the following options: Handling Continue on Error.
+UI Elements Description Error Handling Contains the following options: Continue on Error.
 Instructs Vusers to continue script execution when an error occurs.
 This option is turned off by default, indicating that the Vuser will exit if an error occurs.
 Fail open transactions on Ir_error_message.
 Marks all transactions in which an Ir_error_message function was issued, as Failed.
 The Ir_error_message function is issued through a programmed If statement, when a certain condition is met.
 Generate Snapshot on Error.
 Generates a snapshot when an error occurs.
 You can see the snapshot by viewing the Vuser Log and double-clicking the line at which the error occurred.
 Note: It is not recommended to enable both the Continue on Error and Generate Snapshot on Error options in a performance test environment.
 This configuration may adversely affect the Vusers' performance.

-UI Elements Description Multithreading Vusers support multithread environments.
+Multithreading Vusers support multithread environments.
 The primary advantage of a multithread environment is the ability to run more Vusers per load generator.
 Only threadsafe protocols should be run as threads.
-The following multithreading options are available: Run Vuser as a thread.
-Enables multithreading.
-Note: The following protocols are not threadsafe: Sybase-Ctlib, Sybase-Dblib, Informix, Tuxedo, and PeopleSoft-Tuxedo.
-Run Vuser as a process.
+The following multithreading options are available: Run Vuser as a process.
 Disables multithreading and runs each Vuser as a separate process.
-Note: The Controller host uses a driver program (such as mdrv.exe or r3vuser.exe) to run your Vusers.
+Note: The Controller host uses a driver program (such as mdrv.exe or r3vuser.exe ) to run your Vusers.
 If you run each Vuser as a process, then the same driver program is launched (and loaded) into the memory again and again for every instance of the Vuser.
 Loading the same driver program into memory uses up large amounts of RAM (random access memory) and other system resources.
 This limits the numbers of Vusers that can be run on any load generator.
+Run Vuser as a thread.
+Enables multithreading.
+Note: The following protocols are not threadsafe: Sybase-Ctlib, Sybase-Dblib, Informix, Tuxedo, and PeopleSoft-Tuxedo.

-Automatic Transactions Instructs the Controller host to handle every step or action in a Vuser script as a transaction.
+UI Elements Description Automatic Transactions Instructs the Controller host to handle every step or action in a Vuser script as a transaction.
 The Controller assigns the step or action name as the name of the transaction.
 The following options are available: Define each action as a transaction.
 Disables automatic transactions per action.
-Default: Enabled.
 Define each step as a transaction.
 Enables automatic transactions per step.
-Default: Disabled.
 Note: If you disable automatic transactions, you can still insert transactions manually during and after recording.